awsdocs/aws-encryption-sdk-docs/doc_source/use-kms-keyring.md

 When encrypting, the AWS KMS keyring that you use must have a generator key\.
 When decrypting, the generator key is optional, and the distinction between generators keys and additional keys is ignored\.

+When an AWS KMS encryption keyring has just one AWS KMS key, that key is used to generate and encrypt the data key\.

 Like all keyrings, AWS KMS keyrings can be used independently or in a [multi\-keyring](use-multi-keyring.md) with other keyrings of the same or a different type\.

 **Topics**